-There are 74 wastewater treatment plants (WWTP) within the SWRBD, all of which treat using primary and secondary measures, with no plants operating tertiary treatment systems.
-The majority of these discharge to rivers; however, a few discharge to lakes, transitional and coastal waters.
+There are 53 wastewater treatment plants (WWTP) within the WRBD.
+The highest level of wastewater treatment in the District is secondary with no plants operating tertiary treatment systems.
+The majority of these WWTP discharge to rivers; however, a few discharge to lakes, transitional and coastal waters.
 The locations of the WWTP within the District are shown on Figure 5.10.